Deployment

 Catch-up after a stalled host

-sudo -u apache python3 /opt/hubzero/bin/hzmetrics.py status
+sudo -u apache python3 /opt/hubzero/metrics/bin/hzmetrics.py status

-sudo -u apache python3 /opt/hubzero/bin/hzmetrics.py process --next
+sudo -u apache python3 /opt/hubzero/metrics/bin/hzmetrics.py run

 See operations.md for the runbook on common catch-up scenarios.